duality-labs/hapi-indexer/README.md

       [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
       extension installed, and select to "Reopen in container" when prompted
    2. run `npm start` in the VSCode terminal to start the indexer
+   3. [optional] if you intend to git outside of VSCode
+      - use `npm ci` (with Node.js v16+) locally to install git hooks

    ***

    ### Docker Compose

-   1. have Node.js (any version) installed locally
+   1. have Node.js (v16+) installed locally
+   2. use `npm ci` to install git hooks locally
-   2. use `npm run dev` to run the code in a Docker Compose container
+   3. use `npm run dev` to run the code in a Docker Compose container

    ***

    ### Local tools

    1. Ensure you have the correct Node.js version installed (refer to the Dockerfile node dependency)
-   2. use `npm ci` to install dependencies
+   2. use `npm ci` to install dependencies and git hooks
    3. use `npm start` to run the chain
       - environment variables should be made availble to this command
         - eg. using `NODE_ENV=development npm start`